 Welcome to this week’s edition of The Friday Five!
 The Friday Five is a feature that I post every Friday in which I give my thoughts on a topic that’s related to NBA Live, NBA 2K, and other basketball video games, as well as the real NBA, and other areas of interest to our community.
 The feature is presented as either a list of five items, or in the form of a Top 5 countdown.
-This week’s Five lists what I feel are the five most significant years in the history of basketball gaming.
+This week’s Five is a list of five basketball games, other than the infamous NBA Elite 11, that were cancelled.

 If we’re talking about cancelled basketball games, then NBA Elite 11 is obviously one that springs immediately to mind.
 I’m sure that everyone knows that story, but the short version is that the demo was poorly received and widely mocked due to both gameplay issues and the infamous “Jesus Bynum” T-pose bug.
 This led to the full version being pulled five days before release so that it could receive further polish, with the delay eventually becoming cancellation.
 It’s a disaster that’s set the NBA Live series back years, and while it’s a significant event, it’s also a very familiar tale.